Access to emergency services

-- Allowing citizens to call the emergency services for free and without interruption and directing the call to the most appropriate PSAP (“Public Safety Answering Point” i.e. the call centre of the emergency services which is competent for the geographical area from where the emergency call originates (Article 107, § 3, of the Telecom Act).
+- Allowing citizens to call the emergency services for free and without interruption, and directing the call to the most appropriate PSAP (“Public Safety Answering Point” i.e. the call centre of the emergency services), i.e. the competent one for the geographical area from where the emergency call originates (Article 107, § 3, of the Telecom Act).

-- Giving emergency services priority to access their networks and services to emergency services and providing the same priority to these services regarding the elimination of defects (Article 105/2 of the Telecom Act);
+- Giving emergency services priority to access their networks and services (Article 105/1 of the Telecom Act) and providing the same priority to these services regarding the elimination of defects (Article 105/2 of the Telecom Act);

 - Providing, during calls to emergency services providing on-site assistance and to them, the localisation of the caller as well as his/her name and first name (Article 107, § 4, of the Telecom Act);

 - Participating in the fight against malicious calls to emergency services providing remote assistance (Article 107/3, § 2, of the Telecom Act);

-- Notifying the BIPT of an incident which has an impact on the network and is affecting the access to emergency services over this network (Article 107/3, § 2, of the Telecom Act);
+- Notifying the BIPT of an incident which has an impact on the network and is affecting access to emergency services over this network (Article 107/3, § 2, of the Telecom Act);

-- Reimbursing the emergency services providing on-site assistance, via a fund administered by BIPT, for certain costs these emergency services have been facing (Article 107/1 of the Telecom Act).
+- Reimbursing the emergency services providing on-site assistance, via a fund administered by the BIPT, for certain costs these emergency services have been facing (Article 107/1 of the Telecom Act).

-Operators providing mobile number-based interpersonal electronic communications services must also allow, among others, the deaf or hard of hearing or the people with any other disability preventing them from making a voice call to reach the emergency services providing on-site assistance by SMS (Article 107, § 4, of the Telecom Act).
+Operators providing mobile number-based interpersonal electronic communications services must also allow, among others, the deaf or hearing-impaired or the people with any other disability preventing them from making a voice call to reach the emergency services providing on-site assistance by SMS (Article 107, § 4, of the Telecom Act).

-Finally, BIPT facilitates, by means of the unified notification platform (see the “Practical information” section), the opportunity for emergency services providing on-site assistance to contact an operator in the event of technical difficulties during the emergency call.
+Finally, BIPT facilitates, by means of the unified notification platform (see section “Practical information”), the possibility for emergency services providing on-site assistance to contact an operator in the event of technical difficulties during the emergency call.